 A cool hotel and gourmet ice cream let you chill in Bakersfield

 Bakersfield is home to country music legend Buck Owens’ Crystal Palace, a shrine to the Bakersfield sound that the Buckaroo helped pioneer alongside Merle Haggard.
 Stay at downtown’s Padre Hotel, a contemporary boutique inn that opened in 1928.
-Prospect, the hotel’s speakeasy-style bar, mixes perfect craft cocktails, and you can dine at the hotel’s Belvedere Room, a modern steakhouse infused with the spirit of California cuisine.
+Prospect, the hotel’s speakeasy-style bar, mixes perfect craft cocktails and you can dine at the hotel’s Belvedere Room, a modern steakhouse infused with the spirit of California cuisine.
 For something sweet, drive over to Moo Creamery for homemade ice cream with such premium ingredients as Tahitian vanilla and Callebaut Belgian chocolate.

-Taste Central Valley flavors at Bravo Farms
+Taste Central Valley flavours at Bravo Farms

 If you’re looking for snacks or a meal along the route, Bravo Farms offers two locations right off Highway 99.
-Bravo Farms Tulare in the Tulare Outlets has a restaurant that lets you create delicious salads, sandwiches, and pizzas just the way you want them.
+Bravo Farms Tulare in the Tulare Outlets has a restaurant that lets you create delicious salads, sandwiches and pizzas just the way you want them.
 Tiny Traver (population around 700) is home to the old-fashioned Bravo Farms Traver, where kids can frolic in a seven-story treehouse, play miniature golf, and see an assortment of animals, including llamas.
 Meanwhile, Bravo Farms Traver’s Vintage Cheese Company is more about grown-up pleasures, thanks to tastings of handcrafted artisanal cheeses and California wines.

 Discover Fresno from the ground up at Forestiere Underground Gardens